United with Uvalde - United Way of San Antonio and Bexar County

 Nonprofit organizations will be able to submit proposals for their services to United Way of San Antonio and Bexar County.
 After volunteer review and selection, funds will be awarded to nonprofit partner’s programs providing support to those affected in Uvalde.

-Below is a full list of the organizations who were selected in the first round of United with Uvalde funding and the amounts they received.
-In round one, a total of $400,175 was issued.
+Below is a full list of the organizations that were selected to receive United with Uvalde funding.

-This first round and all subsequent rounds for applications will be open to all organizations that are established 501(c)(3) nonprofits serving the Uvalde community.
-You do not have to be a United Way partner.
+All RFPs for Uvalde funds were open to all organizations that are established 501(c)(3) nonprofits serving the Uvalde community and did not have to be a United Way partner.

 From the beginning, we knew that we did not want to compete with or take away from campaigns that were raising money for those most directly affected by this tragedy.
 That also isn’t our area of expertise.
 We thought it would be best to leverage our unique resources to provide Uvalde with long-term assistance through mental and behavioral health services.